JillieChang/Google-Project-Management/README.md

 the organization yourself in order to keep the team on track and on schedule.

 ## Learning more about project manager roles and responsibilities

-Porject manager responsibilities>
+Project manager responsibilities>

 **a.planning and organizing**
 - making use of productivity tools and creating processes
-- create plans, timeliness, schedules, and other forms of doc. to track the project completition **b.managing tasks**
+- create plans, timeliness, schedules, and other forms of doc. to track the project completition

+**b.managing tasks**
-  - a project task is an activity that nees to be accomplished within a set peeriod of time by you, your team or your stakeholderes.
+  - A project task is an activity that nees to be accomplished within a set peeriod of time by you, your team or your stakeholderes.

 **c.budgeting and controlling costs and other factors**
 - monitor and manage the budget
 - track issues and risks